3geek14/Realms/Omnibus.md

 This spell allows the spellcaster to remove the special powers and abilities from a single NPC creature.
-To cast the spell, the spellcaster must get the creature’s attention and begin the verbal.
+To cast the spell, the spellcaster must get the creature's attention and begin the verbal.
 Once the spell is completed, the target loses all special powers and abilities.
 This includes natural armor, spells, regeneration, etc. Because this is a relatively low-circle spell, it will probably not affect more powerful creatures, such as unique enemies or the